fx-giant/giant-documentations/visual/chord-diagram.md

 ### Filter

-Another setting that can be used is **Filter** whereby specifiying the filter(s) will restrict the values shown so that users can focus on analysing the filtered data shown in the chart.
+Add filters to restrict your data so that analysis will be focused on data which are shown in the chart.

 ## Use Cases